Gabrieltgaldino/NRG_QT/docs/source/software_description/Surfaces.rst

 Select the object containing the object of interest in the "Object" list.

 If running for *** Protein-Ligand *** interactions: Select the selection containing the ligand in the "Ligand (optional)" list.
 All other fields should be marked as "None".
-By default if a ligand is specified the information in the "Protein-Protein" interactions field is ignored.
+By default if a ligand is specified the chain's information in the "Protein-Protein interactions" section is ignored.

 If running for  *** Protein-Protein *** interactions: The "Ligand (optional)" list must be marked as "None".
 In the "Protein-Protein Interactions" section the user must specify one or a group of chains in the "Chain 1:" and "Chain 2:", those chains must be one letter or all letters representing all chains in the group (i. e.
 "A" for "chain A" or "ABC" for a group of three chains A, B and C).

 .. note::

     If the user specify "ABC" in the "Chain 1:" area and "DE" in the "Chain2" area, that will provide a calculation of the interactions between residues of the first group of chains (A, B and C in the example) and residues of the second group of chains (D and E in the example).